 People experienced with Ritmo Abarth’s know how hard it is to find a good and standard example and will value this example.

-This original Fiat Ritmo Abarth 130 TC is ready to be enjoyed for 14.900 Euro and comes with extensive paperwork/ reports from previous owners.
+This original Fiat Ritmo Abarth 130 TC is ready to be enjoyed for 12.900 Euro and comes with extensive paperwork/ reports from previous owners.
+Italian registration and orginal documents included.
 We work with fixed pricing only.
 This to increase transparency and clarity.